Nancy Byng, Co-Founder

 She said that it is never too late for anyone to get involved in theatre, and she was certainly proof of that.
 With her many talents and many years of experience, Nancy was an invaluable member of Abrams Spotlight Productions, Inc. She will be deeply missed by all, but we know she will always be with us and remembered, as we continue to keep her dream alive.
 A seat will always be saved for Nancy.

 “This passion, and the death of a dear friend, would go near to make a man look sad.”

 Brandon A. Byng, Co-Founder

 Brandon has lived in Abrams, WI all of his life.
 His parents are Bill and Debbie Byng, and he has a sister, Genna Byng.
 Brandon has always been a creative and artistic person.
 He has expressed his talents through instrumental music, playing the trumpet and clarinet, as well as through writing.

-Brandon began his theatre career at Oconto Falls High School, were he was actively involved in the drama club.
+Brandon began his theatre career at Oconto Falls High School, where he was actively involved in the drama club.
 Brandon’s first role and most memorable was the Stage Manager and The Yellow Brick Road in the high school production of The Wonderful Wizard of Oz.
 During his high school career, Brandon was able to experience many aspects of theatre like directing, sound design, lighting design and scenery construction.

 Although a talented actor, Brandon is well known for his talents in technical direction.
 Light and sound design are key elements to the success of any production, and Brandon has proven himself in this area of expertise time and time again.
-Though much of his time is spent with Abrams Spotlight Productions, Inc.,

 When his great-aunt, Nancy Byng, approached him to help start a community theatre group in Abrams, there was no question that it was something he wanted to do.
 Theatre has giving him so much, and will continue to be a part of his life forever.